marco20027/shopping-list/README.md

 simple app created with the Angular framework

-Simulates a todo list suitable for shopping
+Simulates a todo list suitable for shopping, without server only single web page